adapter-hub/adapters/docs/index.rst

    }

-Alternatively, if you rather want to refer to the predecessor `adapter-transformers` or reference models from the Hub and the documentation, please consider citing our initial research paper [AdapterHub: A Framework for Adapting Transformers](https://arxiv.org/abs/2007.07779):
+Alternatively, if you rather want to refer to the predecessor `adapter-transformers` or reference models from the Hub and the documentation, please consider citing our initial research paper: `AdapterHub: A Framework for Adapting Transformers <https://arxiv.org/abs/2007.07779>`_

 .. code-block:: bibtex